belambert/edit-distance/README.md

 appear to be numerous edit distance libraries available for computing edit distances between two strings, but not between two sequences.

-This is also written entirely in Python.
+This is written entirely in Python.
 This implementation could likely be optimized to be faster within Python.
 And could probably be much faster if implemented in C.